Posts Tagged ‘vulnerability scanner’

 nessusd) performs the actual scanning while the client presents the user with an interface and passes commands to the server.
 The Nessus server utilizes plugins to determine which flaws exist on the target hosts.
 Plugins are small programs that look for specific vulnerabilities (Nessus contains tens of thousands of them).
 When Nessus can connect to the Internet it automatically downloads the latest plugins which will enable it to recognize and report on the latest known software weaknesses (such as those disclosed by Mitre).
 There is even an embedded scripting language (known as NASL) for writing your own custom plugins.

-Unlike most of the software applications reviewed here, Retina Network Security Scanner by eEye Digital Security is not available as freeware.
+Unlike most of the software applications reviewed here, Retina Network Security Scanner by BeyondTrust is not available as freeware.
 As it is a highly capable and fully-featured security vulnerability scanner, it is distributed as commercial software.
-The license pricing for Retina is tiered as follows: $575 to scan 32 IP addresses, $650 for 64 IP addresses, $850 for 128 IP addresses, and $1,650 for 256 IP addresses.
-These licenses are actually one year subscriptions as Retina will not function after the one-year period is over unless you renew the subscription.
+The license pricing for Retina is $1,200.
+The license is actually one year subscriptions as Retina will not function after the one-year period is over unless you renew.

 While your subscription period is valid, you can download and install updates for Retina.
 These updates take two forms: patches for the Retina scanner itself, and vulnerability definition updates that allow Retina to recognize the latest vulnerabilities and exploits.
 In this way, Retina must be kept up to date in the same way that antivirus scanners do.

 Retina must be installed on the Windows operating system; supported versions of Windows run from Windows 2000 to Windows Server 2012.
 Retina can scan all networked hosts regardless of operating system, however.